 Slice and serve!
 Look at the cake's beautiful crumb - you can see in the photo how fluffy and tender it is:

-Expert Tips
+Recipe Tips

 - It's important to use nonstick cake pans and grease them well.
 Butter works better than nonstick spray.
 I replace my baking pans once a year, so they are always brand new and truly nonstick.
 These are the pans I use.

-- If your pans are older, it's a good idea to line their bottoms with a circle of parchment paper after greasing them and grease the parchment too.
+- If your pans are older, it's a good idea to line their bottoms with a circle of parchment paper after greasing them and grease the parchment, too.

 Recipe FAQs

+You can use a granulated sweetener in the cake batter, adding 1-2 tablespoons of milk or cream if the batter becomes too thick.
 For the frosting, you can use one cup of powdered sweetener instead of the stevia and increase the heavy cream until you achieve a good frosting consistency.
 Start by adding ¼ cup of heavy cream.

 Unfortunately, you can't.
-These two flours are not interchangeable.
+These flours are not interchangeable.
 Coconut flour is highly absorbent and very drying.
 If you'd like to bake a cake made with it, try this recipe for coconut flour cake.

 Storing Leftovers

 You can store this cake in the fridge, covered, for up to five days.
 I don't own a cake dome, so I cover the cake plate with an inverted salad bowl.
+Do remember to take the cake out of the fridge at least an hour, and preferably two hours, before you plan on enjoying it.
+Cake frosting is always best at room temperature.

 More Keto Cake Recipes